Skip to main content

 The teacher candidate should become familiar with the following information and materials:

-• School regulations and policies (handbooks, emergency procedures, classroom visitors policy)
+• School regulations and policies (handbooks, emergency procedures, classroom visitor’s policy)

 • Administrative forms (absence reports, health records, progress reports)